Éva Kovács

 Why this is a practical problem and where the solution lies

-In addition to the fact that the assessment of a reclassification into inner area no longer necessarily depends on the physical characteristics of the given plot or land parcel, the risk is also that this obstacle to reclassification does not appear in any way in the title deed, cadastral map extract, or in the usual real estate legal due diligence.
+In addition to the fact that the assessment of an inclusion into inner area no longer necessarily depends on the physical characteristics of the given plot or land parcel, the risk is also that this obstacle to reclassification does not appear in any way in the title deed, cadastral map extract, or in the usual real estate legal due diligence.
 The restriction is not linked to the specific property, but to previously approved but unimplemented reclassification cases within the municipality’s administrative territory.

 How this issue will be handled from a developer’s perspective is currently unclear.
 One possible solution may be that the developer requests a statement from the municipality even before the project begins regarding compliance with the four-year deadline at any given time – but it is questionable whether municipalities will be willing to issue such a statement, and if so, in what form and with what level of liability.
 The real question is how the developer will be able to mitigate the business risk arising from the municipality’s previous administrative actions.